So, you’ve got a great education and a few years’ work experience under your belt.

 Your international format CV won't cut it.
 Cover letters in Germany are also an art.

 Our templates and my coaching for job seekers like you will help you to get more interviews!

 What you CAN do beforehand

-While it’s difficult in most cases to secure a job offer in Germany directly from India without travelling to interviews, there are a number of things you can do in preparation which will infinitely help you.
+While it’s difficult in most cases to secure a job offer in Germany directly from India without travelling to interviews, there are a number of employment tips and strategies you can use.

 Did you know that LinkedIn is searchable by keywords, similar to the way Google search is?
 The function is not as advanced (Google is a search engine, whereas LinkedIn is a business networking platform) but it works.

 Try typing phrases such as “Pharmaceutical jobs + Frankfurt” or “mechanical engineer + Munich” into the search box and you will soon discover who the headhunters and recruitment companies are in your industry.

 Reach out to them in a non-spammy way.

 Personalise the message in your connection request.
 And please, for heaven’s sake, use proper punctuation.
 Nothing is more annoying than reading a message in text speak with no punctuation.
 You went to university and got a degree, so make sure that your messages reflect that!

 LinkedIn allows you to send a message with each connection request.
 I can say from personal experience (I use LinkedIn a LOT in my other business) that I only accept connection requests from complete strangers if they add a message.